gautammenghani/edulypta_challenge_solutions/Readme.md

 When the module exits, clean up the whole list by using the functions given, no fair mucking around with the list variables directly.

+## Task 19
+For this task, write a netfilter kernel module that does the following:
+  - monitors all IPv4 network traffic that is coming into the machine
+  - prints the id to the kernel debug log if the network traffic stream contains your id.
+  - properly unregisters you from the netfilter core when the module unloads.